Hyundai Motor Company: Hydrogen vehicles

+Hyundai has developed fuel-cell technology since 1998.
 In March 2018, Hyundai launched a hydrogen powered crossover SUV the Nexo.
 In October 2020, South Korean domestic sales of the Nexo exceeded 10,000 vehicles.
 As of July 2020, Hyundai had exported only 769 vehicles to the United States and Europe with supply limited due to domestic demand.

 In 2020, Hyundai launched a hydrogen powered version of its Xcient truck the Xcient Fuel Cell delivering seven vehicles to customers in Switzerland.
 The Xcient Fuel Cell is the world's first production hydrogen fuel cell truck.
 In 2019, Hyundai formed Hyundai Hydrogen Mobility (HHM) together with Swiss company H2 Energy to lease trucks to Swiss customers with plans to deliver 50 trucks by 2020.
 Hyundai chose to launch in Switzerland as its road tax does not apply to zero-emission trucks and for its ability to produce hydrogen using hydropower.
 HHM formed a partnership with Hydrospider, a joint venture of H2Energy, Alpiq and Linde to produce hydrogen and to build hydrogen refuelling infrastructure in Switzerland.
 The 34-ton Xcient Fuel Cell has a 190 kW fuel cell supported by a 73 kW battery pack that stores energy from the fuel cell and from braking, seven hydrogen tanks, a maximum speed of 85 km/h, a driving range of about 400 km and a refueling time of between 8 and 20 minutes.

 In 2020, Hyundai launched a hydrogen powered version of its Elec City bus the Elec City FCEV that has a capacity of 44 passengers with 24 seats and 20 standing seats.
 The bus has a 180 kW fuel cell supported by a 156 kW battery pack, five hydrogen tanks, a driving range of 434 km and a refuelling time of 15 minutes.
 In 2020, Hyundai exported two buses to Saudi Arabian oil company Saudi Aramco for demonstration.

-In December 2021, Hyundai suspended development of its Genesis, and possibly its other, hydrogen cars.
+The second-generation Nexo was unveiled at the Seoul Mobility Show in April 2025, based on the Initium concept unveiled in October 2024 and the "Art of Steel" design language.
+In November 2025, Hyundai stated that the model had a projected WLTP range of 826 km and could be refueled in about five minutes.

 Light commercial vehicles

-Hyundai Motor started production of the H350 van (also called Solati) in Turkey from 2015.
+Hyundai's light commercial range includes the Staria van/MPV, the Porter light truck (also offered with a battery-electric powertrain), and the Solati (H350) large van, sold in Turkey from 2015.